al-ov73/python-project-49/README.md

 --------------------------
-To install game, you should enter the command: make game-install
+To install game, you should enter the command:

+"""
+git clone git@github.com:al-ov73/python-project-49.git
+make game-install
+"""

-To run game, you should enter the command: make game_name
+To run game, you should enter *one* of the following command:

+"""
+make brain-even
+make brain-calc
+make brain-gcd
+make brain-progression
+make brain-prime
+"""

 --------------------------

 ### Hexlet tests and linter status: